danyal-imtiaz99/danyal-imtiaz99/README.md

-- 👋 Hello there!
-- My name is @danyal-imtiaz99 :)
-Experienced Back-End Engineer and Database Developer proficient in Python, JavaScript, and Node.js.
-Skilled in crafting high-performance, secure server applications with robust authentication protocols.
-Adept at API development, integration, and management, ensuring smooth data transmission.
-Expertise in data modeling, SQL optimization, and NoSQL database technologies like MongoDB and Cassandra for handling unstructured and real-time data.
+Hello There!
+I'm Danyal Imtiaz.
+A passionate Software Engineer with 5+ years of experience developing web applications, data warehouses, and backend systems.
+Skilled at writing clear, concise code that is easy to maintain and troubleshoot.
+Experienced in working with psmall and large teams across multiple projects and companies.
+Able to work independently of remote locations or in office environments as the company needs.

-I have proven track record of building reliable, scalable applications, streamlining data workflows, and enhancing user experiences through intuitive design and efficient ETL pipelines.
+I have a proven track record of building reliable, scalable applications, streamlining data workflows, and enhancing user experiences through intuitive design and efficient ETL pipelines.
 Hands-on experience with cloud services, containerization, and CI/CD tooling to deploy and manage applications at scale.

-Committed to upholding best code quality, security, and maintainability practices, including version control, code linters, and test-driven development methodologies.
-Strong problem-solving skills and adaptability in a fast-paced, agile environment.

 ProgrammingExpert:
 https://certificate.algoexpert.io/PE-03c2ecd2b4